ADMARIl/ImpossibleTicTacToe/README.md

 ## Building and Running

-* To factor a modulus, run part2 with the modulus as an argument
+* To factor a modulus, run tictactoe.py and you will be prompted for your move
     ```bash
-    python2 tictactoe.py
+    python3 tictactoe.py
     ```

 ## License